 Wondering why you can’t find your bounce rate in Google Analytics 4?
-If you can’t track your bounce rate, how do you track user engagement on your pages in Google Analytics?
+If you can’t track your bounce rate, how do you track user engagement on your website pages in Google Analytics?

 In GA4, bounce rate has been replaced by other engagement metrics.
 However, if you want to check your bounce rate, there is still a way to find it in Google Analytics.

-Bounce Rate Tracking Video Walkthrough
+Website Bounce Rate Tracking: Video Walkthrough

 Why Doesn’t Google Analytics 4 Show Bounce Rate?